TOGoS/TEF/README.md

-The prefix "tef:" is reserved for syntax-level information. i.e. pieces such as the type, ID, and content strings, which that the TEF parser by itself can't assign meaning to.
+The prefix "tef:" is reserved for syntax-level information. i.e. pieces such as the type, ID, and content strings, which the TEF parser by itself can't assign meaning to.

 - ```tef:type-string``` :: The string (if any) immediately following the "="
 - ```tef:id-string``` :: The string (if any) immediately following the space after the type string